Win Myint: Presidency

+2021 coup d'état

-On 1 February 2021, Win Myint was detained by military along with fellow parliament members including the Democratic party leader, Aung Sun Suu Kyi in Naypyidaw city.
-His presidency was removed by military dictator lead, Min Aung Hlaing and replaced with vice-president, Myint Swe.
+On 1 February 2021, during a military coup d'état, Win Myint was detained along with fellow parliament members including the State Counsellor and party leader, Aung Sun Suu Kyi, in Naypyidaw.
+Win Myint was removed from office and replaced by Vice-President Myint Swe as acting head of state.

-Later on 4 February 2021, Win Myint was charged two-weeks custody for violating rules banning gatherings during the COVID-19 pandemic.
+Later on 4 February 2021, Win Myint was charged for violating rules banning gatherings during the COVID-19 pandemic.
 Trial hearings commenced on 16 February.
 On 11 October, a Naypyidaw judge formally indicted Win Myint under Section 25 of the Disaster Management Law, which carries a maximum three-year prison sentence.
 During Win Myint's testimony on 12 October, he revealed that on 1 February in the lead-up to the coup, two senior military generals had attempted to force him to resign, under the guise of "ill health."

 On 6 December 2021, Win Myint and Suu Kyi were both sentenced to 4 years in jail.

+On 16 April 2024, the military announced that Win Myint had been transferred to house arrest due to a heat wave.
+However, pro-democracy publications such as The Irrawaddy claimed that there is little evidence to support the junta's announcement.